pierre-rouleau/about-erlang/doc/about-erlang.rst

                                                           - PropEr Testing

 **Online Courses**                                        List of online sites providing Erlang courses.
-`University of Kent`_ & FutureLearn  Erlang Courses       The following courses are available:
+                                                          - `University of Kent`_ & FutureLearn  Erlang Courses

+                                                            - The following courses are available:

                                                               - `Functional Programming in Erlang`_
                                                               - `Concurrent Programming in Erlang`_
                                                               - `Erlang Master Classes @ University of Kent`_

-**Erlang Devoted Sites**
+**Organizations**
+                                                          - `Erlang.org`_ , the official Erlang/OTP home.
+                                                          - `Erlang Solutions`_

+                                                            - An organization devoted to Erlang based software solutions, which provides design services but also provides open source and pre-package Erlang installations.

+                                                          - Erlware_

+                                                            - Erlware is an umbrella organization dedicated to bringing high quality, well tested, reusable libraries and tools to the Erlang community.
+They provide the `Erlware Commons`_ Erlang library, the `Relx Erlang release assembler tool`_, the Joxa Lisp BEAM language, and training.
+                                                              See also: `The Erlware Blog`_

+                                                          - `Spawned Shelter`_

+                                                            - A collection of articles, videos and books for learning Erlang, and other BEAM languages like Elixir, LFE and EFene.

+                                                          - `Erlang Central`_

-`Erlang Central`_ - Erlang Community                      A community of Erlang developers with links to documentation,
-                                                          books and several packages and libraries.
+                                                            - A community of Erlang developers with links to documentation, books and several packages and libraries.
 See the related
                                                               sites:

                                                               - `Erlang Central @ GitHub`_
                                                               - `Erlang Books @ Erlang Central`_

-`Erlang Solutions`_                                       An organization devoted to Erlang based software solutions,
-                                                          which provides design services but also provides open source and pre-package Erlang installations.

-Erlware_                                                  Erlware is an umbrella organization dedicated to bringing
-                                                          high quality, well tested, reusable libraries and tools to the Erlang community.
-They provide the `Erlware Commons`_ Erlang library, the `Relx Erlang release assembler tool`_, the Joxa Lisp BEAM language, and training.
-                                                          See also: `The Erlware Blog`_

-`Spawned Shelter`_                                        A collection of articles, videos and books for learning Erlang,
-                                                          and other BEAM languages like Elixir, LFE and EFene.

 **Build/Install Tools**                                   List of software tools for building and installing Erlang.
 Homebrew_                                                 Install pre-built version of Erlang.